Annotated Blog Roll

 • Simon Bedak — “Simon Bedak is now a 40 year old cattle-man from the Riverina region of Australia, who grew up in Sydney.
 Simon attended NIDA, SBHS, Waverley Coll., Holy Cross Junior School and Temple Emmanuel Kindergarten.
 With a couple of mates, Simon adapted the hilarious John Birmingham book “He Died with a Felafel in His Hand” to become the longest running play in Australian theatre history.”

-• Stumbling on melons — The varied blog of one “Marcel Proust”.
+• Stumbling on melons — The blog of one “Marcel Proust”.
 Music, law and more.

 • The Eclectic Garden — “A leisurely meander through life’s big and little questions.”
 A beautiful blog from Western Australia.